underdocs/underdocs/docs/pipeline.md

 > From headers to HTML.

-This document details how the pipeline of transformations applied to the input header files.
+This document details how the pipeline of transformations are applied to the input header files.

 **Overview**